-Our services are provided in a number of locations including our Musgrove Park maternity unit, our Mary Stanley midwifery led birth unit at Bridgwater Community Hospital and in your own home throughout the local community.
-The maternity services provides care for over 3,200 births per year.
+Maternity services are provided here in Taunton in a number of locations including our main Musgrove Park maternity unit, Mary Stanley midwifery led birth unit at Bridgwater Community Hospital and in your own home throughout the local community.
+Our maternity services provides care for over 3,200 births per year.

 The maternity team is made up of various clinicians including midwives, obstetricians, maternity support workers, trainee nursing assistants, paediatricians and anaesthetists.
 We also work closely with a range of other healthcare providers including GPs and health visitors.

 We offer a friendly, supportive and safe service for women and families throughout Somerset.

 Updates to our maternity services during the COVID-19 pandemic – December 2021